Colorado: History

-Bent's Old Fort National Historic Site on the Santa Fe National Historic Trail.

 The region that is today the State of Colorado has been inhabited by Native Americans and their Paleo-Indian ancestors for at least 13,500 years and possibly more than 37,000 years.
-The eastern edge of the Rocky Mountains was a major migration route that was important to the spread of early peoples throughout the Americas.
-The Lindenmeier site in Larimer County contains artifacts dating from approximately 8720 BCE.
+The Lindenmeier site contains artifacts dating from approximately 8720 BCE.
 The Ancient Pueblo peoples lived in the valleys and mesas of the Colorado Plateau in far southwestern Colorado.
 The Ute Nation inhabited the mountain valleys of the Southern Rocky Mountains and the Western Rocky Mountains, even as far east as the Front Range of the present day.
 The Apache and the Comanche also inhabited the Eastern and Southeastern parts of the state.
 In the 17th century, the Arapaho and Cheyenne moved west from the Great Lakes region to hunt across the High Plains of Colorado and Wyoming.

-The Spanish Empire claimed Colorado as part of Nuevo México.
 The U.S. acquired the territorial claim to the eastern Rocky Mountains with the Louisiana Purchase from France in 1803.
-This U.S. claim conflicted with the claim by Spain to the upper Arkansas River Basin.
 In 1806, Zebulon Pike led a U.S. Army reconnaissance expedition into the disputed region.
 Colonel Pike and his troops were arrested by Spanish cavalrymen in the San Luis Valley the following February, taken to Chihuahua, and expelled from Mexico the following July.

-The U.S. relinquished its claim to all land south and west of the Arkansas River and south of 42nd parallel north and west of the 100th meridian west as part of its purchase of Florida from Spain with the Adams-Onís Treaty of 1819.
+Under the 1819 Adams-Onís Treaty, the U.S. acquired Florida from Spain while relinquishing claims to lands west of the 100th meridian and south of both the Arkansas River and the 42nd parallel.
 The treaty took effect on February 22, 1821.
 Having settled its border with Spain, the U.S. admitted the southeastern portion of the Territory of Missouri to the Union as the state of Missouri on August 10, 1821.
 The remainder of Missouri Territory, including what would become northeastern Colorado, became an unorganized territory and remained so for 33 years over the question of slavery.
 After 11 years of war, Spain finally recognized the independence of Mexico with the Treaty of Córdoba signed on August 24, 1821.
 Mexico eventually ratified the Adams–Onís Treaty in 1831.
 The Texian Revolt of 1835–36 fomented a dispute between the U.S. and Mexico which eventually erupted into the Mexican–American War in 1846.
 Mexico surrendered its northern territory to the U.S. with the Treaty of Guadalupe Hidalgo after the war in 1848; this included much of the western and southern areas of Colorado.